beegee-tokyo/ganbarou_tools/README.md

 *Building*
 ------------------------------------------------------------------------------------------------------

-Use **builds4.sh** to build the ROM.
+Use **nameless.sh** to build the ROM.
 The finished ROM will be on the root of your build folder.

 *Updating the sources*
 ------------------------------------------------------------------------------------------------------